YaoYinYing/PPRCODE_Guideline/README.md

 ### _Q_: Why does the prediction result of my sequence look like a mess?
 ProSite identifies the sequence and motifs of a PPR protein by its similarity to the general P-type PPR.
 Sequences with low identity will hardly be predicted.
 In this circumstance, manual correction is strongly recommended.

-### _Q_: What do the error codes mean?
-#### error code: 404
-The result is not found in database, which may be deleted, or the submission id contained in address is not complete.
-You need to resubmit your sequence, or check the right job id.

-#### error code: 500
-An internal error occurs in our program.
-This is often caused by the input sequence or email address.
-**The server only accept sequences in FASTA format.**

 ## Troubleshoot
 If there is any problem and advice with the website, you are welcome to contact us via [email](mailto:yaoyy@webmail.hzau.edu.cn).